project-imprimis/imprimis/README.md

 Once the game has been downloaded, access the game directory with `cd imprimis`.
 The game can now be compiled with `make` (or `make -jN` for N threaded compilation).

-Imprimis can then be run by executing the `imprimis_unix` script, located in the root Imprimis directory.
+Imprimis can then be run by executing the `python imprimis.py` script, located in the root Imprimis directory.